miqdad-dev/claude-automation/scripts/databases/databases/README.md

-# Databases Project
+# Mini-hard Database Project

-This project is a simple Flask application that uses SQLAlchemy to interact with a SQLite database.
-It provides two endpoints to create and retrieve users.
+This project reads data from a CSV file and writes it to a SQLite database.
+It then reads the data from the SQLite database and prints it.

-## What it does

-The application allows you to create a new user with a unique username and to retrieve the information of a user by its id.

-## How it works
+## How It Works

-The application uses Flask as a web framework, SQLAlchemy as an ORM to interact with the SQLite database, and Flask-Migrate to handle database migrations.
+The project uses a Python script to interact with the SQLite database.
+It uses the pandas library to read the CSV file and to handle the data.

-## How to run
+## How to Run

-1. First, install the required packages:
+- Build the Docker image: `docker build -t databases .`
+- Run the Docker image: `docker run -it --rm --name my-running-app databases`

+## Example Usage

+When the project is run, it will print the data from the SQLite database, which will look like this: